 Units and Dimensions

-- Units for measurement, system of units, SI, fundamental and derived units, dimensions and their applications.
+- Units for measurement, the system of units, SI, fundamental and derived units, dimensions and their applications.

-- Center of mass of a many particle system; center of mass of a rigid body, rotational motion and torque.
+- Center of the mass of many-particle systems; the center of mass of a rigid body, rotational motion, and torque.
 Angular momentum and its conservation.
-Moments of inertia, parallel and perpendicular axes theorem, moment of inertia for a thin rod, ring, disc and sphere.
+Moments of inertia, parallel and perpendicular axes theorem, a moment of inertia for a thin rod, ring, disc, and sphere.

 - Gravitation: Acceleration due to gravity and its properties.
-One and two dimensional motion under gravity.
-Universal law of gravitation, planetary motion, Kepler’s laws, artificial satellite-geostationary satellite, gravitational potential energy near the surface of earth, gravitational potential and escape velocity.
+One and two-dimensional motion under gravity.
+The universal law of gravitation, planetary motion, Kepler’s laws, artificial satellite-geostationary satellite, gravitational potential energy near the surface of the earth, gravitational potential and escape velocity.

 Solids and Fluids